The Ultimate Packing guide for Portugal

 Bags and Backpacks

-We have several covers for our Passports but never use them.
-We always have to take them out of the carrier when presenting them so we have let them sit in a drawer for now.
+We have several covers for our passports, but we never use them.
+We always have to take them out of the carrier when presenting them, so we have let them sit in a drawer for now.

 So what should I pack?

-You know that old travel quote that says “when you are traveling layout all your clothes and your money.
+You know that old travel quote that says, “When you are traveling, lay all your clothes and your money.
 Then take half your clothes and twice the money.”
 It’s true.
 You always need less than you think (except for money.)
-And Portugal is not a third world country so you will be able to buy what you need.
+And Portugal is not a third-world country, so you will be able to buy what you need.
 My aunt used to only bring one or two shirts and buy t-shirts as souvenirs and wear them as she went.
-Sure she looked like a tourist but she always had room in her bag for goodies!
+Sure, she looked like a tourist, but she always had room in her bag for goodies!

 3 Comments